ramonaharrison/ramonaharrison.github.io/_posts/2015-05-08-android-basics.md

 ####View

 The View class is fundamental to your app's user interface.
 A View object can be thought of as rectangular portion of the device screen.
-It can take up the whole screen, or just a portion of it.
-Its properties define how that portion will appear to the user.
+It can take up the whole screen or just a part of it.
+Its properties define how that screen portion will appear to the user.
 ViewGroup, which is the base class for layouts, is a subclass of View.
-So are TextView, ImageView, and all of the other widgets.
-Views can be associated with and integer ID, typically assigned in XML:
+So are TextView, ImageView, and the other widgets.
+Views can be associated with an integer ID, typically assigned in XML:

 {% highlight xml %}